downloadpgm/hive_cli_metastore_hadoop_cluster/README.md

-# Spark client running into YARN cluster in Docker
+# Hive client running into Hadoop cluster in Docker

 Apache Spark is an open-source, distributed processing system used for big data workloads.